wallarm/product-documentation/docs/latest/about-wallarm/api-sessions.md

     ![!API Sessions - Settings](../images/api-sessions/api-sessions-settings.png)

 Once the API Sessions module is enabled, it will start the analysis of the requests to your selected applications/endpoints and joining these requests into user sessions.
-The discovered sessions will be displayed in the **API Sessions** section of Wallarm Console.
+The monitored sessions will be displayed in the **API Sessions** section of Wallarm Console.